-Recently there have been several interesting proposals for new history-based language features, most notably by Douence et al. and also by Walker and Viggers.
-In this paper we present a new history-based language feature called tracematches, where the programmer can trigger the execution of extra code by specifying a regular pattern of events in a computation trace.
-We have fully designed and implemented tracematches as a seamless extension to AspectJ.
+Recently, there have been several interesting proposals for new history-based language features, most notably by Douence et al. and by Walker and Viggers.
+In this paper, we present a new history-based language feature called tracematches that enables the programmer to trigger the execution of extra code by specifying a regular pattern of events in a computation trace.
+We have fully designed and implemented tracematches as a seamless extension of AspectJ.

 A key innovation in our tracematch approach is the introduction of free variables in the matching patterns.
-This enhancement enables a whole new class of applications where events can be matched not only by the event kind, but also by the values associated with the free variables.
+This enhancement enables a whole new class of applications in which events can be matched not only by the event kind, but also by the values associated with the free variables.
 We provide several examples of applications enabled by this feature.